RosyTucker/Flocklojure/README.md

 ## Structure

-The application uses Clojure on the back-end and a standard mixture of HTML/CSS/JS o nthe front-end.
-[Http-kit][5] is used as the http-client and web sockets are utilised to handle the realtime communication.
+The application uses Clojure on the back-end and a standard mixture of HTML/CSS/JS on the front-end.
+[Http-kit][5] is used as the http-client.

 ### Templating